jinxapi/authentic/README.md

 A Rust crate to handle authentication of HTTP calls.
 Documentation at https://docs.rs/authentic/latest/authentic/.

-Authentication schemes can require specific workflows, such as making third-party calls to refresh a token or performing a failing request to get challenge information.
+Authentication schemes can require specific workflows, such as making third-party calls to refresh a token or performing an initial request to get challenge information.

 Using a fixed code structure, `authentic` can perform the necessary interactions for each authentication scheme.
 This allows schemes to be changed easily.

 For example, the following code uses `reqwest` to access a site using HTTP Basic authentication.
+(See the [repository tests directory](https://github.com/jinxapi/authentic/tree/main/tests) for fully working examples).

 ```rust
 let client = ::reqwest::Client::new();